sandeep194920/CodingPractice/README.md

 - How to call APIs, and also use a ref to check if component exists before updating the state

 - What is `isMounted` and why we need to use that?
+[Strongly recommend reading this claude chat first to know the flow](https://claude.ai/share/c01447f3-dce9-4259-a62c-641cd60276d3)

 - React Strict mode.
 Why `setState(normal array)` is **NOT** better than an updater function like `setState(prev => ...)` (Greatfrontend does `setState(normal array)` which is not good)?